CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

     </a>
 </figure>

-This is **Zipf’s law** a phenomenon where the most common word is twice as common as the second most common word, three times as common as the third most common word, four times as common as the fourth most common word, and so forth.

-It is named after the linguist George Zipf, who first found the phenomenon while laboriously counting occurrences of individual words in Joyce’s Ulysses in 1935 (one of the earliest computing in the humanities projects!).
+This is what Zipf’s law looks like in reality, and you might be interested to learn that Zipf discovered this pattern when he was analyzing the frequency of words in James Joyce’s Ulysses in the 1930s (which is considered one of the first computing in the humanities projects!).

-This is a core textual phenomenon, and one you must constantly keep in mind: common words are very common indeed, and logarithmic scales are more often appropriate for plotting than linear ones.
-This pattern results from many dynamic systems where the “rich get richer,” which characterizes all sorts of systems in the humanities.
-You can read more about the power of counting words here [https://tedunderwood.com/2013/02/20/wordcounts-are-amazing/](https://tedunderwood.com/2013/02/20/wordcounts-are-amazing/).
+Ultimately, understanding this core textual phenomenon is essential: common words dominate text, and their distribution often fits a special type of scale called a logarithmic scale, which is better suited than a linear scale for visualizing data with extreme differences in frequency.
+A logarithmic scale compresses larger values more than smaller ones, making it easier to see patterns in data where a few items are very frequent, and most are rare.
+This pattern reflects the ‘rich get richer’ principle, which we also see in other systems, such as citation networks or social media, where a small number of items gain most of the attention.

-One of the key things to takeaway from understanding the distribution of words in a text is that this can help us answer different types of questions in the humanities.
-For example, if we use high frequency words we can often identify the authorship or style of a text, and if we use low frequency words we can often identify the topic or genre of a text.
+Knowing about Zipf's law is not only important for ensuring we have accurate analysis but also because the distribution of words in a text can help us answer different types of questions in the humanities.
+For example, if we use high frequency words we can often identify the authorship or style of a text[^1], and if we use low frequency words we can often identify the ideas of a text, whether's it's a genre of a novel or the themes of a poem or the topic of a news article.
+You can read more about the power of counting words here in another of Underwood's blog posts [https://tedunderwood.com/2013/02/20/wordcounts-are-amazing/](https://tedunderwood.com/2013/02/20/wordcounts-are-amazing/).

-While we will discuss more of this topic and genre identification of texts, we won't be covering authorship attribution so if you want to learn more I would highly recommend taking a look at François Dominic Laramée, "Introduction to stylometry with Python," *Programming Historian* 7 (2018), [https://doi.org/10.46430/phen0078](https://doi.org/10.46430/phen0078).
-Stylometry is the formal name for this type of analysis and it is a both a popular method for working with cultural data and one with a longer history.
-For example, in the 1960s the authorship of the Federalist Papers was determined using stylometry.

-#### Tokenization
+##### Tokenization & Interpretation

-To start getting into text analysis, we need to start thinking about how we can break up our text into words.
-In the field of corpus linguistics, the term “word” is generally dispensed with as too abstract in favor of the idea of a “token” or “type.”
-Breaking a piece of text into words is thus called “tokenization.”

-There are, in fact, at least 7 different choices you can make in a typical tokenization process.
+Now that we understand the importance of how we count words, we can get into the interpretive choices that we make when we tokenize text.

+There are many different ways to tokenize text, and the choice of tokenization method can have a big impact on the results of your analysis.
+Some common choices include:

 - Should words be lowercased?
+Remember computers are case sensitive.
 - Should punctuation be removed?
+Many often do this when "cleaning" data but it also removes important information.
 - Should numbers be replaced by some placeholder?
+This is often done to remove noise from the data, though again it presents tradeoffs.
-- Should words be stemmed (also called lemmatization).
+- Should words be stemmed (also called lemmatization)?
+This is a process of reducing words to their base or root form, which can help with analysis but also can remove important information.
 - Should bigrams or other multi-word phrase be used instead of or in addition to single word phrases?
+This can help with understanding context but also can make analysis more complex and slower.
 - Should stop-words (the most common words) be removed?
+This is often done to remove noise from the data, but it can also remove important information.
 - Should rare words be removed?

-Any of these can be combined: there at least a hundred common ways to tokenize even the simplest dataset.
+This might be helpful but means we might lose what is distinctive about a text.

+These choices are just some of the considerations you might make when tokenizing text, and we often combine them in different ways.

 We can try these out with our dataset.
-For example, would we get a different number of counts if we tokenized our pronouns?
+For example, would we get a different number of counts if we used NLTK's tokenizer versus simply splitting on spaces?

 ```python
 def tokenize_text(text):